Rita Coolidge: Relationships

 Coolidge had romantic liaisons with Stephen Stills and Graham Nash.
 Coolidge leaving Stills for Nash has been cited as a contributing factor behind the initial 1970 breakup of Crosby, Stills, Nash & Young.
 She was the "sweet little Indian girl" named "Raven" in the song "Cowboy Movie" on David Crosby's album If I Could Only Remember My Name.

 Coolidge was also involved with Leon Russell and Joe Cocker.
 During the Mad Dogs & Englishmen tour, Coolidge's boyfriend at the time, Jim Gordon, assaulted her, resulting in a black eye for the rest of the tour.
 Coolidge ended the relationship and never spoke to him again.
 Gordon was later diagnosed with schizophrenia and convicted of murdering his mother.

 Coolidge was married to Kris Kristofferson from 1973 to 1980.
-Their daughter and her only child, Casey Kristofferson (also a musician), was born in 1974.
+Their daughter, her only child, was born in 1974.
 Their marriage deteriorated after she miscarried her second child in 1977.
 In her memoir, Delta Lady, Coolidge described her marriage to Kristofferson as volatile due to his alcoholism and infidelity.
 She revealed he was also emotionally abusive and would belittle her talent.
 When they divorced she did not ask him for anything.
 However, in 2016 Coolidge told People that she and Kristofferson still shared a bond.

-Coolidge married Tatsuya Suda, a world leader in computer architecture research, on June 19, 2004, in the Cook Islands.
+Coolidge married Tatsuya Suda, a computer architecture researcher, on June 19, 2004, in the Cook Islands.
 Suda, a Japanese citizen, retired in 2010 after a long tenure as a professor at the Donald Bren School of Information and Computer Sciences (UC Irvine), when allegations of professional misconduct against him surfaced.
+Coolidge divorced Suda in 2012.
 In 2014, he pleaded guilty to a felony charge of receiving illegal payments.
-She divorced Suda in 2012.
-Coolidge had lived in Fallbrook, California, where she painted and exhibited her work until 2017.

 In 2017 Coolidge rekindled a romantic relationship with Joe Hutto, a former college boyfriend.
 They married in 2018 and moved back to Tallahassee.

 Family

-In October, 2014, Coolidge's sister, Priscilla, was murdered by her husband, Michael Siebert, in a murder-suicide.
+In October 2014, Coolidge's sister, Priscilla, was murdered by her husband, Michael Siebert, in a murder-suicide.
 The pain of that loss was exacerbated when Siebert's ashes were delivered to Rita's home and she had to dispose of them.